RjayBrown/javascript-dom-intro/README.md

 To complete the challenges and build this project you'll need a basic understanding of JavaScript.
 You can start by completing the #100Devs [JavaScript Basics: Classes 12-14](https://communitytaught.org/class/learn-javascript) courses.

-You can [download the project](https://github.com/RjayBrown/javascript-dom-intro/archive/refs/heads/main.zip) or clone and [run the project locally](https://github.com/RjayBrown/javascript-dom-intro#clone--run-locally) to get hands-on practice with the core concepts below.
+You can [download the project](https://github.com/RjayBrown/javascript-dom-intro/archive/refs/heads/main.zip) or fork and [run the project locally](https://github.com/RjayBrown/javascript-dom-intro#fork--run-locally) to get hands-on practice with the core concepts below.
+Start with reviewing the code and comments for each file in the practice folder.

 ### Core Concepts